 No test is dependent on any other, and each may be run on its own, or run them all at once, in any order.

-The test will run and either the "assert" statement(s) inside will pass, or it will fail.
+The test will run and either the "assert" statement(s) inside will pass or fail.

 Failures MUST be resolved prior to attempting to check code into GitHub as our baseline CI/CD process checks for these failures before committing and will not continue if any are found.